-No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this ordinance and other applicable regulations.
-Violation of the provisions of this ordinance by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
-Any person who violates this ordinance or fails to comply with any of its requirements shall upon conviction thereof be fined not more than \$1,000.00 or imprisoned for not more than 3 days, or both, for each violation, and in addition shall pay all costs and expenses involved in the case.
-Nothing herein contained shall prevent the City of Niederwald from taking such other lawful action as is necessary to prevent or remedy any violation.
+No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this Ordinance and other applicable regulations.
+Violation of the provisions of this Ordinance by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
+Any person who violates this Ordinance or fails to comply with any of its requirements shall upon conviction thereof be fined not more than \$2,000.00 for each violation, and in addition shall pay all costs and expenses involved in the case.
+Each day a violation exists shall constitute a separate offense.
+Nothing herein contained shall prevent

+The City of Niederwald from taking such other lawful action as is necessary to prevent or remedy any violation.